Flood Watch issued for Chuska Mountains and Defiance Plateau, Eastern Mogollon Rim by NWS - NewsBreak

 Flash Flood Warning issued for Yavapai by NWS

-Effective: 2022-08-23 16:44:00 PDT Expires: 2022-08-23 22:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-08-23 17:13:00 PDT Expires: 2022-08-23 20:15:00 PDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Flooding of washes and creeks will occur, some dirt roads will become muddy and impassable.
-Paved roads and underpasses could become flooded as well.
-In hilly or mountainous terrain, there are many low water crossings which will become dangerous in heavy rain.
-Do not attempt to cross flooded roads.
-Find an alternate route.
-Remain alert for flooding even in locations not receiving rain.
-Normally dry washes, slot canyons and creeks can become raging killer currents in a matter of minutes, even from distant rainfall.
-Report any flooding to local law enforcement and the NWS Flagstaff when you can do so safely.
-Target Area: Yavapai The National Weather Service in Flagstaff has issued a * Flash Flood Warning for Yavapai County in west central Arizona * Until 1045 PM MST Tuesday. * At 444 PM MST, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
-Between 0.5 and 1.5 inches of rain have fallen.
+Move to higher ground now.
+Act quickly to protect your life.
+Target Area: Yavapai The National Weather Service in Flagstaff has issued a * Flash Flood Warning for Yavapai County in west central Arizona * Until 815 PM MST. * At 512 PM MST, Doppler radar indicated thunderstorms producing heavy rain across the warned area.
+Between 1 and 2 inches of rain have fallen.
+Additional rainfall amounts of 0.5 to 1 inch are possible in the warned area.
 Flash flooding is ongoing or expected to begin shortly.
 HAZARD...Life-threatening flash flooding.
 Thunderstorms producing flash flooding.
 SOURCE...Radar.
-IMPACT...Life-threatening flash flooding of low-water crossings, creeks, normally dry washes and roads. * Some locations that will experience flash flooding include Prescott Valley, Prescott, Dewey-humboldt, Mayer, Poland Junction, Walker, Spring Valley, Groom Creek Subdivision, Cordes, Cordes Junction, Oak Knoll Village, Ponderosa Park, Cordes Lakes, Wilhoit, Lynx Lake Dam, Upper Wolf Creek Group Campground and Lower Wolf Creek Campground.
-This includes the following highways State Route 69 between mile markers 263 and 286.
-Interstate 17 between mile markers 258 and 270.
-State Route 89 between mile markers 296 and 306.
-This includes the following creeks, washes and rivers Granite Creek, Grapevine Creek, Ash Creek, Brushy Wash, Poland Creek, Pine Creek, Hassayampa River, Little Ash Creek, Sycamore Creek, Agua Fria River, Turkey Creek, North Fork Cellar Springs Creek, Yarber Wash, Chaparral Gulch, Hackberry Creek, Osborne Spring Wash, Lynx Creek, Cherry Creek, Kirkland Creek, Big Bug Creek, Antelope Creek, Tuscumbia Creek and Black Canyon.
+IMPACT...Life-threatening flash flooding of low-water crossings, creeks, normally dry washes and roads. * Some locations that will experience flash flooding include Castle Hot Springs, Crown King, Lake Pleasant, Hazlett Hollow Campground and Turney Gulch Group Campground.
+This includes the following creeks, washes and rivers Ash Creek, Banty Creek, Black Butte Wash, Boulder Creek, Whipsaw Creek, Buzzard Roost Creek, Castle Creek, Minnehaha Creek, North Fork Rock Creek, Little Buckhorn Creek, Buckhorn Creek, Humbug Creek, Willow Creek, North Fork Cellar Springs Creek, French Creek, Black Canyon, Bitter Creek, Rock Creek, Cottonwood Creek, Oak Creek, Tiger Creek, Agua Fria River, East Fork Castle Creek, Sand Creek, Tussock Spring Creek, Jim Creek, Sycamore Creek, Poland Creek, Cellar Springs Creek and Cherry Creek.
 FLASH FLOOD...RADAR INDICATED FLASH FLOOD DAMAGE THREAT...CONSIDERABLE

 weather.gov

-Effective: 2022-08-23 16:56:00 PDT Expires: 2022-08-23 17:30:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Yavapai The National Weather Service in Flagstaff has issued a * Severe Thunderstorm Warning for Yavapai County in west central Arizona * Until 530 PM MST. * At 455 PM MST, a severe thunderstorm was located near Castle Hot Springs, or 13 miles northeast of Circle City, moving south at 25 mph.
+Effective: 2022-08-23 16:12:00 PDT Expires: 2022-08-23 17:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Graham; Pinal The National Weather Service in Tucson has issued a * Severe Thunderstorm Warning for West central Graham County in southeastern Arizona East central Pinal County in southeastern Arizona * Until 500 PM MST. * At 412 PM MST, a severe thunderstorm was located near Aravaipa Canyon Wilderness, or 10 miles east of Winkelman, moving southwest at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Castle Hot Springs.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Dudleyville, Aravaipa Canyon Wilderness and San Carlos Reservoir.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 weather.gov